Think of Google Scholar as another research database to have in your research toolbox.

 3) "climate change" AND econom* AND "united states" will provide results including any variety of the word economy as well as the other two phrases

-4) "soil pollution" AND "health aspects" will provide results with EITHER terms, expanding the number of results
+4) "soil pollution" AND "health aspects" will provide results with BOTH terms, narrowing the number of results